bertique/bertique.github.io/sonosnpr.md

 Welcome to my *unofficial* NPR One service for Sonos.
 I love my Sonos system and I really like the NPR One app.
 That's why I have built this service.
 This service is supported neither by NPR nor by Sonos, so please send all feedback and problems to [b.michael.dick@gmail.com](mailto:b.michael.dick@gmail.com).

+**Updates**

+03/25/2015: Added Search and Suggestions - Now you can search through the NPR archive using the Sonos search.
+If you have previously added the service, make sure to update the settings to include search and update the version on the presentation map.

 ### Before you start
 You will need a NPR One account.
 You can create one for free by downloading the [NPR One app](http://www.npr.org/about/products/npr-one/), or right on the [NPR website](http://www.npr.org/templates/reg/).
 Make sure to sign up with username/password, because currently my Sonos service does not yet work with the Facebook or Google login.
 If you signed up with one of those services, you can set a password at [npr.org](https://npr.org/login).